Conntac/gitlab-runner-tart/README.md

-# Run GitLab Runner jobs with macOS virtualization
+# Run GitLab Runner jobs with macOS virtualization for Apple Silicon

 ## What is this?
 A set of configuration files which allows gitlab-runner to make use of the macOS virtualization framework.